ofarag1/UFO-Project-13/README.md

-# UFO-Project-13

-JavaScript and DOM Manipulation
+# UFO Sightings Data (JavaScript and DOM Manipulation)

 Building a website using html, javascript and css, where users can filter by Date, city, state, country	and shape.